- If you’re creating a listing using the Sell on Etsy app, check out this Help article.

 Attributes allow you to include standardized information about your items.
 Adding attributes like color, occasion, or holiday will help make your items more relevant in search results.
 They’ll also help buyers find your items more easily.
 Learn more about attributes.

 Once published, listings stay on the site for 4 months.
-By default, your listings will expire after 4 months unless you renew them.

 You can either manually renew a listing, or change your listings to renew automatically.
 Learn how to renew your listings.

 Mark the button for Physical Item.
 If you’re listing a digital item, please refer instead to our Help article on digital item listings.

 Make sure to include the size, materials used, how it was made, and any unique features.
 Learn more about writing enticing item descriptions.